open-contracting/standard/docs/guidance/map/milestones.md

 ## Contract

-The contract milestones block is used to describe two types of milestone:
+The contract milestones block is used to describe:
   * Events related to the signing of the contract, for example, the date of commercial close in a PPP contract.

+## Contract Implementation

+The contract implementation milestones block is used to describe:
   * Any events related to the delivery of the contract, for example, the agreed date by which goods will be delivered.

 The nature of the milestone is indicated by the [milestone type codelist](../../../schema/codelists#milestone-type), for example, to distinguish between milestones in the planning section which relate to events in the pre-procurement phase and those which relate to contract implementation.